code-and-effect/effective_datatables/README.md

 ## attributes

 When initialized with a Hash, that hash is available throughout the entire datatable as `attributes`.

+You can call the attributes from within the datatable as `attributes` or within a partial/view as `@datatable.attributes`.

 These attributes are serialized and stored in an encrypted cookie.
 Objects won't work.
 Keep it simple.